sgelovski/facebook-sign-up-form/README.md

 * The form cannot be submitted before all fields are filled.
 * When this condition is met the **"Sign Up"** button can be pressed.
 * After this the PHP script takes the user input and stores it in string variables, which are then validated one last time.
-* In case wrong data is founded, a pop-up appears with the message "_Wrong data entered_"
+* In case wrong data is founded, a pop-up appears with the message **"_Wrong data entered_"**
-* Finally, if there are no errors, a connection to the MySQL database is opened and the user data is stored inside.
+* Finally, if there are no errors, a connection to the MySQL database is opened and the user data is stored inside through a native SQL query.

 <table>
 <tr>